Nasir El-Rufai: Governorship

-El Rufai grant pardon to 12 prisoners in Kaduna State, 10 of whom were nearing the end of their sentences, some of the pardons were also granted due to age.
+El Rufai granted pardon to 12 prisoners in Kaduna State, 10 of whom were nearing the end of their sentences, some of the pardons were also granted due to age.
 Additionally he reduced one prisoners death sentence to life in prison.
+On 1 August 2023, he was screened by the Senate, following his nomination as minister by President Bola Tinubu.